reevafaisal/MST_TSP_Solver/README.md

 This project implements various graph algorithms in the context of the game *Among Us*, where you play as both an Impostor and a Ghost Crewmate.
 There are three main parts:

 - **Part A: Minimum Spanning Tree (MST)**
-  - Devise a vent network (MST) that connects every room while minimizing the total distance.
+  - Devised a vent network (MST) that connects every room while minimizing the total distance.

 - **Part B: FASTTSP Mode**
-  - Approximate a solution for the Travelling Salesperson Problem (TSP) to efficiently visit every room and return to the starting location.
+  - Approximates a solution for the Travelling Salesperson Problem (TSP) to efficiently visit every room and return to the starting location.

 - **Part C: OPTTSP Mode**
-  - Calculate the optimal TSP solution using a Branch and Bound (BnB) algorithm.
+  - Calculates the optimal TSP solution using a Branch and Bound (BnB) algorithm.

 ## Command Line Arguments